 Check and Recheck It

-This one might sound a little strange, but if time allows, finish writing your cover letter and put it away; don’t read it for a day or two.
-Then take it back out and read it with fresh eyes.
+This might sound strange, but if time allows, finish writing your cover letter and put it away; don’t read it for a day or two.
+Then, take it back out and read it with fresh eyes.

-If you read it over and think it’s perfect, consider analyzing it again, there could be one or two parts to improve.
-However, if you read it and think, “Good grief, what was I talking about?” throw it away and start all over again.
+If you read it and think it’s perfect, consider analyzing it again.
+One or two parts could be improved.
+However, if you read it and think, “Oh, grief, what was I talking about?” throw it away and start again.
 You may also want someone else to proofread it for you.
-If you know someone in the hiring field, have them or an employment coach go over the letter with you.
+If you know someone in the hiring field, have them or an employment coach review the letter.

-Remember, your cover letter is the document an employer will read just before reading your resume.
-It’s your chance to show them why they should read your resume and consider hiring you for the position.
+Keep in mind that your cover letter is the initial document an employer will review before delving into your resume.
+It presents an opportunity for you to demonstrate why they should peruse your resume and contemplate hiring you for the role.

 Need additional help?
 Reach out to Candace for assistance!